fabricebrito/quickwin/docs/containers/water_bodies.md

 We'll use `podman` container engine (`docker` is also fine).

-The command to run the `crop` step in the container is:
+The command to run the `detect-water-body` step in the container is:

 ```bash linenums="1" hl_lines="4-5 11 15-22"
 --8<--